 - Snacking and Drinking

 Bringing food and water goes without saying.
 Don’t forget to insulate it properly in portable coolers if the in-cabin refrigerator is not an option.
 It is a good tip to plan your meals ahead.
 Plan what you will be cooking and make a grocery list with the amounts that will cover the number of people on board.
 It is never a bad idea to bring a little bit extra but not so much that it will get spoiled.
 Also, you’ll want to bring enough snacks and soft drinks.
-The nights on the boat are usually the time when you sit together and have long talks, play board games and chill, and those are best accompanied by non-perishable snacks.
+The nights on the boat are usually when you sit together and have long talks, play board games, and chill, and non-perishable snacks best accompany those.

 - It’s All Fun and Games

 Bring all the accessories for eventual water sports and family game nights.
-For water sports don’t forget snorkeling masks and wakeboards, along with your favorite water sports equipment.
+For water sports, don’t forget snorkeling masks and wakeboards, along with your favorite water sports equipment.
 For the game nights, bring lots of board games and cards.
-A boat vacation is the perfect occasion for some family bonding.
+A boat vacation is a perfect occasion for some family bonding.
 Nights aboard your boat rental can be as interesting as you want them to be.